-Services that are covered for you What you must pay when you get these services If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
+Services that are covered for you What you must pay when you get these services tobacco use) There is no coinsurance. copayment, or deductible for the If you use tobacco, but do not have signs or symptoms of tobacco-related Medicare-covered smoking and disease: We cover two counseling guit attempts within a 12-month period tobacco use cessation preventive as a preventive service with no cost to you.
+Each counseling attempt henefits. includes up to four face-to-face visits.
+If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+We cover two counseling guit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
-Special Supplemental Benefits for the Chronically Ill In-Network: CarePlus Flexible Care Assistance is available to chronically ill members who are participating with care management services and meet program criteria.
-Eligible members may receive reduced cost shares, primarily health related, and non-primarily health related additional benefits to address specific needs based on the individual's unique situations.
-Benefits are limited up to \$500 per year and must be coordinated and authorized by a care manager.
-There is no coinsurance, copayment, or deductible to participate.
-Supervised Exercise Therapy (SET) In-Network: SET is covered for members who have symptomatic peripheral artery disease (PAD). \$20 copayment Specialist's Office Outpatient Hospital Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Supervised Exercise Therapy (SET) In-Network: \$0 copayment SET is covered for members who have symptomatic peripheral artery Specialist's Office disease (PAD).
+Outpatient Hospital Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
 Prior authorization requirements may apply.
-Transportation In-Network: You are covered for 50 one-way, non-emergency trips to plan-approved locations within the plan service area. \$0 copayment Please contact Member Services for information on how to arrange transportation.
+Transportation In-Network: \$0 copayment You are covered for unlimited non-emergency trips to plan-approved locations within the plan service area.
+Please contact Member Services for information on how to arrange transportation.
 Arrangements must be made at least 3 weekdays prior to appointment.
 Member Services will confirm your benefits and guide you to the transporation provider to plan your trip.
+Authorization may be required for trips over 35 miles.
+Prior authorization rules may apply.
+Contact the plan for details.